esmaxness/Old_Blog_Repo/_projects/2_project.md

 ### Description

 A powerful stochastic tool to assess the impact of the COVID-19 in Catalonia integrating detailed demographic and mobility data.
-Mainly, the project was focused on providing a tool to simulate the expansion of the COVID-19 in Catalunya.
-The simulator required several and reliable data sources to predict the mobility patterns in urban areas.
+Mainly, the project was focused on understanding the propagation of COVID-19 in Catalyuna by providing a model to simulate the spread of the disease and estimate its impact.
+The model required several and reliable data sources to extract relevant features.
+From the point of view of IoT technology, it was studied the possibility to collect data on close contacts between people via a mobile phone application.

 &nbsp;